On the tractability of optimization problems on H-graphs: Parameterized complexity of basic problems for H -graphs

+\end{enumerate} Note that the neighborhood of $r^{(i,j)}_{s,t}$ is $(V_i \cup V_j) - {v^i_s,v^j_t}$.
 Finally, we define $k'=k(k+1)/2$.
 We claim that $(G,V_1,\ldots,V_k)$ is a yes-instance of \textsc{Multicolored Clique} if and only if $G'$ has an independent set of size $k'$.
 The proof is based on the following crucial property of our construction, that can be easily checked.